-Hillsdale College proudly adheres to the nondiscriminatory policy regarding race, religion, sex, or national or ethnic origin that it has maintoined since long before governments found it necessory to regulate such matters.
+Hillsdale College proudly adheres to the nondiscriminatory policy regarding race, religion, sex, or national or ethnic religion is a it has maintained since long before governments found it necessory to regulate such matters.
 Justice John Marshall handed down the Supreme Court's decision in Marbury v.
 Madison."